VIPL-Audio-Visual-Speech-Understanding/SBL_For_Multilingual_Lip_Reading/README.md

 @article{luo2020synchronous,
-  title={Synchronous Bidirectional Learning for Multilingual Lip Reading}, author={Luo, Mingshuang and Yang, Shuang and Chen, Xilin and Liu, Zitao and Shan, Shiguang}, journal={in proceeding of British Machine Vision Conference}, year={2020}
+  title={Synchronous Bidirectional Learning for Multilingual Lip Reading}, author={Luo, Mingshuang and Yang, Shuang and Chen, Xilin and Liu, Zitao and Shan, Shiguang}, journal={in proceedings of British Machine Vision Conference}, year={2020}
 }
 ```